 and to store them in database, providing a flexible API for the events for developers.

-Analytics is able to detect objects in the scene, identify and track them.
-With zones/lines you can collect all kinds of information from your camera - count people, detect crowds, detect abandoned or stolen objects, etc.
+Analytics is able to detect objects in the scene, identify, classify and track them.
+With zones/lines you can collect all kinds of information from your camera - count people, detect crowds, classify humans and vehicles, detect abandoned or stolen objects, etc.

 In order to track objects properly, analytics has to be calibrated first.